 PRELIM FORMATS

-The CCN group provides several options to fulfill written components of the breadth and depth requirements.
-Below are multiple options for the breadth and depth prelims that have been approved by the CCN area.
+The PCCN group provides several options to fulfill written components of the breadth and depth requirements.
+Below are multiple options for the breadth and depth prelims that have been approved by the PCCN area.
 When choosing a prelim format, students should work closely with their mentoring committee to develop a plan that is tailored to the student’s training needs and that is satisfactory to the committee members.

 Breadth prelim formats